-- open Run (Windows + R) And type sysdm.cplThen give Enter (Or type protection system in Start Screen, select Settings on the right, then click on Create a restore point)
+- open Run (Windows + R) And type sysdm.cplThen give Enter (Or type system protected in Start Screen, select Settings on the right, then click on Create a restore point)

-- in System Properties click on the tab System Protection and check protection status for the system partition (the partition on which it is installed WindowsCPC); where it is off, Select the system partition and click on the Configure, Then select Turn on System Protection and click on Apply > OK
+- in System Properties click on the tab System Protection and check protection status for the system partition (the partition on which it is installed WindowsCPC); where it is off, Select the system partition and click on the Configure, Then select Turn on system protected and click on Apply > OK

 - to create a restore point manually, click on the Create, Enter description to the restore point that you want to create, then click again Create

 And ready.
 After the restore point is created, you will see a cofirmare message.

 If at some point you'll want to return to a previous state of the system using a restore point available, open System Properties (type: sysdm.cpl in Run) And click on the button System Restore in tab System Protection.

 In the displayed window, click on Next, Check Show more restore points and select the restore point that you want to use (note that any programs or drivers installed after creation that restore point will be removed from the system, in addition, any program or driver has been removed from the creation of the selected restore point will also be restored; personal files will not be affected).

 Then click again Next, Click on Finish and confirm that you want System Restore by clicking the Yes.

 The system will automatically restart to make restoration processAnd after it is completed, the message System Restore completed successfully will be displayed.
 Success!